Data Models

 DSSC Description

-Data models ensure that data is accurately and consistently interpreted when being exchanged within a data space.
-The model provides semantics and a shared vocabulary.
-Such models are relevant between two participants within a data space that want to exchange data.
-When using the same data model, semantic interoperability becomes possible.
+Data models ensure that data is accurately and consistently interpreted when exchanged within a data space.
+The data model consists of metadata that provides information about semantics, helping to interpret the actual exchanged data.
+Such models are relevant in a data space where a data provider offers data products and data consumers want to utilise and exchange these data products.
+When using the same data model, semantic interoperability becomes possible, and data can be exchanged among the data space participants.

 The complete description is available here.